RomainJupille/BatteryProject/README.md

   - save the model.joblib (in the models directory)

-To explore the trainer class, refer to the notebook '03_test_model_one_trainer_class' directory
+To explore the trainer class, refer to the notebook '03_test_model_one_trainer_class'

 ### Results
 (The data of the best model are stored along with the result records are available in the 'best_model' directory)